datvm/Theoblogy/src/content/christianity/en/there-was-no-room-at-the-inn.md

 > [!TIP/FUN FACT]
 > This custom persisted into the post-apostolic period where believers were urged to show hospitality to traveling Christians, especially missionaries.
 However, it was also abused.
 One of the earliest surviving Christian documents, the Didache (c.
 100 AD) [see Chapter 11](https://www.earlychristianwritings.com/text/didache-hoole.html), warned and instructed believers on this matter.

-Therefore, the events likely unfolded like this:
+Putting the textual and historical evidence together, the events likely unfolded like this:
 1. Luke 2\:1-5: Joseph and Mary traveled to Bethlehem for the census, way before Mary was due to give birth (or at least there was no rush).
 They arrived and stayed with Joseph's relatives.
 2. Luke 2\:6\: They stayed there until it was time for Mary to give birth.
-3. Luke 2\:7: With the house full of relatives and visitors for the census, there was no room in the _guest room_ (`καταλύματι`) so Mary went to the lower part of the house, which was the 'stable' area where animals were kept, with a manger for feeding.
+3. Luke 2\:7: With the house full of relatives and visitors for the census, there was no room in the _guest room_ (`καταλύματι`) so Mary went to the lower part of the house, which was the 'stable' area where animals were kept in a general Galilean home.

 > [!NOTE]
-> More details on what the "manger" and "stable" could be will be covered in another article.
+> More details on what the "manger" and "stable" will be covered in another article.

 4. Luke 2\:8-20: The shepherds got the news from the **angel** and visited the newborn Jesus.

 > [!TIP/FUN FACT]
 > Only one angel appeared and spoke to the shepherds before a multitude of angels appeared to praise God (in verse 13).
 I just want to write this here because this keeps popping up in Christmas quizzes.
+Also nowhere in the whole Bible actually says angels "sing" though "praise" may involve singing.

 Also, no wise men (Magi) were present here.
 They arrived later, as described in Matthew 2.
 I hope to cover who the Magi may be in another article.